The Basics: How Car Lease Payments Are Calculated

 Leases generally limit how much you can drive the leased vehicle per year, with additional payments as penalties if you surpass it.
 This is because the amount driven affects Depreciation, so more kilometres on the odometer will cause it to be worthless.
 Since the Depreciation for the leased vehicle is set at the start to determine your payments, it will be based on a forecasted amount driven over the lease term.

 For someone who lives in Toronto and doesn’t drive much outside the city, staying below this limit should not be difficult.
-But those who live in suburban areas like Mississauga or more rural areas and need to use their car for greater distances, they are more likely to surpass the limit number.
+But those who live in suburban areas like Mississauga or more rural areas and need to use their car for greater distances are more likely to surpass the limit number.

 Useful Tip!